 How do we create compassion for others when we want to shut down instead?

 I was on the Hunt for this answer & did a long self-reflection while writing this article.
 I discovered 2 things we need before we can express compassion to others.

-1. FEELING SAFETY & ACCEPTANCE.
 2. HARNESSING OUR THREAT RESPONSE.

 It turns out that feeling safe is a precondition to activating biological systems that promote compassion.” – UC Berkeley on the Science of Compassion –